beefeaterdry gl 4x5 a 1 aspect ratio 16 9

 What does gin taste like?

 Gin is an age-old spirit.
-Yet despite dating back to the Middle Ages, it’s only in the last 50 or so years that gin’s become one of the world’s most popular drinks and a staple of the modern bar scene.
+Yet despite dating back to the Middle Ages, it’s only in the last 50 or so years that gin has become one of the world’s most popular drinks and a staple of the modern bar scene.

-The rise in the popularity of gin led to an explosion of craft distilleries, each creating their own blend of botanicals and bottles.
-As a result, no two gins taste exactly alike – good news for gin enthusiasts who enjoy exploring different flavours.
-But many still share the same base notes which keep gin distinctive from other clear spirits such as vodka or white rum.
+The rise in the popularity of gin led to an explosion of craft distilleries, each creating its own blend of botanicals and bottles.
+As a result, no two gins taste exactly alike—good news for gin enthusiasts who enjoy exploring different flavors.
+But many still share the same base notes that keep gin distinctive from other clear spirits such as vodka or white rum.

-Here we share more on what gin tastes like, including the most well-known varieties and how the botanicals used can influence the drink’s character.
-So pour yourself a glass and join us as we explore the complex flavours of gin.
+Here, we share more about what gin tastes like, including the most well-known varieties and how the botanicals used can influence the drink’s character.
+So pour yourself a glass and join us as we explore the complex flavors of gin.

 how does gin get its flavour?

-Before we delve into what gin tastes like, first we need to understand how it’s created and the ingredients used that give the spirit its recognisable flavour.
+But before we delve into what gin tastes like, we first need to understand how it’s created and the ingredients that give the spirit its recognizable flavor.

-Gin is made from three ingredients; grin, water and juniper.
-Plus any other botanicals the creator chooses.
-To make it, the raw alcohol is distilled with the botanicals which infuse their flavour over time.
+Gin is made from three ingredients: grain alcohol, water, and juniper—plus any other botanicals the creator chooses.
+To make it, the raw alcohol is distilled with the botanicals, which infuse their flavor over time.

 the main flavours of gin

-To be legally called gin, the spirit must be flavoured with juniper berries which come from the juniper tree.
-These small fleshy seeds give gin its signature piney taste but are also crisp, refreshing and fruity.
+To be legally called gin, the spirit must be flavored with juniper berries, which come from the juniper tree.
+These small, fleshy seeds give gin its signature piney taste but are also crisp, refreshing, and fruity.

 Gin producers can use as much or as little juniper in their product as they like.
-So some gins can have a very strong juniper taste, whereas some are more influenced by other botanicals.
+So some gins have a very strong juniper taste, while others are more influenced by other botanicals.

-The most common botanicals used in gin are coriander seeds, orris root and angelica root.
-Whilst citrus fruits also play an important role – almost as big as juniper.
+As well as juniper berries, most gin producers use a collection of common botanicals like coriander seeds, orris root, and anise.
+Citrus fruits also play an important role—almost as big as juniper.
 Gin often has a strong zesty taste and smell due to ingredients such as orange peel and grapefruit being used in the distillation process.
-Together with juniper, these citrus botanicals are the most prominent in the flavour of gin.
+Together with juniper, these citrus botanicals are the most prominent in the flavor of gin.

-If you look at bottles on the shop shelves, you’ll also find plenty of different spices, fruits, herbs and flowers that each contribute to the taste of gin.
-There’s no rules when it comes to experimenting with gin botanicals.
+If you look at bottles on the shelves, you’ll also find plenty of different spices, fruits, herbs, and flowers that each contribute to the taste of gin.
+There are no rules when it comes to experimenting with gin botanicals.
 Check out our guide to learn more about the botanicals in gin, including other ingredients that can be used.

 types of gin and how they taste

-Aside from botanicals, gin can also be flavoured with sweetener after distillation.
-This process is what differentiates the many different types of gin, each of which have their own flavour profile.
+Aside from botanicals, gin can also be flavored with sweetener after distillation.
+This process is what differentiates the many different types of gin, each of which has its own unique flavor profile.

 London Dry Gin

-London Dry Gin is the original gin which is known for its dry, botanical flavour that is created from the mix of tart juniper berries and other botanicals.
-However to be classed as London Dry, it mustn’t include any artificial flavours or sweeteners.
+London Dry Gin is the original gin, known for its dry, botanical flavor that comes from the mix of tart juniper berries and other botanicals.
+However, to be classed as London Dry, it mustn’t include any artificial flavors or sweeteners.

-As London’s only remaining historic dry gin, Beefeater London Dry is the gin of choice for those who prefer a remarkable clean flavour.
-Nine botanicals contribute to its bold juniper character and strong notes of citrus including Seville orange peel, almond, angelica seed and liquorice root.
+As London’s only remaining historic dry gin, Beefeater London Dry is the gin of choice for those who prefer a remarkably clean flavor.
+Nine botanicals contribute to its bold juniper character and strong notes of citrus, including Seville orange peel, almond, angelica seed, and licorice root.

 Sweetened gins

-Other types of gin mix in sugar, honey, liquorice or sweeteners to change the taste of the spirit.
-The most popular of which are Plymouth and Old Tom Gin.
+Other types of gin mix in sugar, honey, licorice, or sweeteners to change the taste of the spirit.
+The most popular are Plymouth and Old Tom Gin.

-These historical gins have a slightly sweeter taste than London Dry Gin, with Plymouth Gin being somewhat earthier and fruity, and Old Tom having a richer flavour.
-There’s also Genever gin (a maltier liquid heavily flavoured with juniper) and Navy Strength Gin, a stronger, more potent spirit.
+These historical gins have a slightly sweeter taste than London Dry Gin, with Plymouth Gin being somewhat earthier and fruity, and Old Tom having a richer flavor.
+There’s also Genever gin (a maltier liquid heavily flavored with juniper) and Navy Strength Gin, a stronger, more potent spirit.

 Flavoured gins

-Aside from the many types of gin, you’ll also find plenty of new flavoured spirits that incorporate different fruits to create sweet, colourful variations.
-The most popular is Pink Gin that uses natural strawberries for a light, pink finish, and Sloe Gin, which is often sipped during the festive season.
-Beefeater also has a delicious collection of flavoured gins which include Blood Orange, Rhubarb and Cranberry, Peach and Raspberry, and Zesty Lemon.
+Aside from the many types of gin, you’ll also find plenty of new flavored spirits that incorporate different fruits to create sweet, colorful variations.
+The most popular is Pink Gin, which uses natural strawberries for a light, pink finish, and Sloe Gin, a sweet and fruity spirit with a rich, tart berry taste that’s often sipped during the holiday season.

 how does gin taste compared to vodka?

 Many people think gin and vodka are interchangeable.
-But whilst they are both clear spirits, their taste is actually very different.
-Vodka is a smooth, neutral tasting spirit, whereas gin has more complex notes that come from the presence of juniper and other botanicals.
+But while they are both clear spirits, their taste is actually very different.
+Vodka is a smooth, neutral-tasting spirit, whereas gin has more complex notes that come from the presence of juniper and other botanicals.

 does gin taste good straight?

-As you can see, gin is a complex spirit that doesn’t have just one flavour.
-The taste of gin depends on so many factors from the strength of the juniper, to the botanicals used and the type created.
+As you can see, gin is a complex spirit that doesn’t have just one flavor.
+The taste of gin depends on many factors, from the strength of the juniper to the botanicals used and the type created.

 The best way to discover what gin tastes like is to try it.
-Start by picking up a bottle of Beefeater Dry Gin and get sipping.
+Start by picking up a bottle of Beefeater Dry Gin and start sipping.
 You can try it neat or get creative with our collection of gin cocktails.
-From fruity to bitter, there’s a serve for every flavour.
+From fruity to bitter, there’s a serve for every flavor.

 Gin Cocktails